palak2805/Code-Crafter-Hangman-Game-/README.md

 2.Scoreboard: Add a score board simultaneously while playing a game.

 3.Level: Approach for easy to intermediate to hard levels for the game.

+4.Clearer Instructions : Add more instructions to guide the user, especially if they are unfamiliar with the rules of Hangman.